SimonPadbury/Codebase-3/LOG.md

 	*	 sm = 640px
 	*	 md = 960px
 	*	 lg = 1280px
 * Changed the swatch secondary color to teal (was gray).
-Now the grayscale and the secondary color don't overlap.
+Now the grayscale and the secondary color do not overlap.
 * Added a horizontal version of the menu component, and also named it as `menubar`.
 Therefore the collapsing menubar component has been renamed as `navbar`.
 * Split the Codebase JS into partials.
 * Improved the usefulness of the Codebase docs by implementing tabs into which the actual SCSS and JS (jQuery) partials are loaded.